dat-ecosystem-archive/docs/docs/terms.md

 The discovery key is a hashed public key.
 The discovery key is used to find peers on the public key without exposing the original public key to network.

-### Feed / Core Feed
+### Feed

 A feed is a term we use interchangeably with the term "append-only log".
 It’s the lowest level component of Dat.
+For each Dat, there are two feeds - the metadata and the content.

 Feeds are created with hypercore.

+### Metadata Feed

+Like an HTTP header, the metadata contains a pointer to the contents of Dat and the file list.

+The metadata is a hypercore feed.
+The first entry in the metadata feed is the key for the content feed.

+### Content Feed

+The content feed is a hypercore feed containing the file contents for a Dat archive.
+The content feed together with a metadata feed make a Dat archive.

 ### Hyperdrive

 [Hyperdrive](https://github.com/mafintosh/hyperdrive) is peer to peer directories.
 We built hyperdrive to efficiently share scientific data in real time between research institutions.
 Hyperdrive handles the distribution of files while encrypting data transfer and ensuring content integrity.
 Hyperdrive creates append-only logs for file changes allow users to download partial datasets and to create versioned data.
 Hyperdrive is built on hypercore.

 Archives created with hyperdrive are made with two feeds, one for the metadata and one for the content.
-A hyperdrive instance can store any number of archives.

 ### Hypercore

 [Hypercore](https://github.com/mafintosh/hypercore) is a protocol and network for distributing and replicating feeds of binary data.
 This creates an efficient gossip network where latency is reduced to a minimum.
 Hypercore is an eventually consistent, highly available, partition tolerant system.

-Hypercore instances can contain any number of feeds.

-### Hyper- (modules)

-Modules that are use hyperdrive archives or hypercore feeds in a cross-compatible way, for example [hyperdiscovery](https://github.com/karissa/hyperdiscovery) or [hyperhealth](https://github.com/karissa/hyperhealth).